oweise/k8s-hello/README.md

 ### Create a Github access token

-For automatically checking out your repo your Github account needs an access token.
+For automatically checking out your repo via AWS Code Build your Github account needs an access token.

 - Got to URL `https://github.com/settings/tokens/new`
 - Log in